graceflitsch/graceflitsch.github.io/README.md

 # Personal Portfolio
-I'm a Junior at Wheaton College studying Math with Statistics with a minor in Computer Science.
+I'm a Senior at Wheaton College studying Math with Statistics with a minor in Computer Science.
 This portfolio showcases the work done in my math and computer science courses over the course of my undergraduate studies.

 ![image](grace.jpeg)